aryanpancholi037-source/MIT---porfolio/README.md

-# MIT---porfolio
+# computer projects
-projects made by me (Aryan Pancholi) to be submitted to MIT for my application, started on the 16th of January 2026
+projects made by me (Aryan Pancholi) for fun, started on the 16th of January 2026